jasonrogena/ma3map-api/README.md

 Make sure you use OpenJDK 7 and not 6 or 8.
 Also make sure you point your JAVA_HOME to the right directory.

-Deployment is as easy as:
+Bulding the project is as easy as:

     git clone https://github.com/ma3map/ma3map-api_java.git
     cd ma3map-api_java
     mvn clean install

+Run the webserver by running the following commands (the first command sets the heap size available to Maven, adjust to your liking):

+    export MAVEN_OPTS=-Xmx1024m
     mvn exec:java

 This API has already been deployed in a Linode instance (212.111.43.103).
 The paths endpoint, for instance, can be accessed by calling: